JohnSnowLabs/langtest/docs/pages/docs/config.md

       min_pass_rate: 0.60
 ```

-> Note this is the default Question-Answering config, the tasks which comes under question answering, their config are given below.
+> Please note that this represents the default configuration for Question-Answering tasks.
+Below, you'll find the configurations for tasks falling under the Question-Answering category.
 > If you are using Azure OpenAI, please ensure that you modify the Config file by adding the `deployment_name` parameter under the `model_parameters` section.

 ### Ideology Test